Keratoacanthoma

 What is a keratoacanthoma?

 Keratoacanthoma is a skin tumour that appears like a small boil on the surface of the skin.
 Once it appears, it starts to grow rather rapidly and can reach a significant size within a matter of weeks.
-Its appearance is a rather typical and various a times, untreated keratoacanthoma is will eventually disappear though they would leave a scar.
+Its appearance is a rather typical and numerous a times, untreated keratoacanthoma is will eventually disappear though they would leave a scar.
 A keratoacanthoma can take up to 4 to 6 months for complete resolution.

 What causes a keratoacanthoma?